melezhik/sparrow-plugins/sparkyci-tool-apkbuild/README.md

 ## builddir

-Directory inside the srcdir where the main package source is unpacked
+Directory inside the srcdir where the main package source is unpacked.
+Required.

 ## depends